 Your chance to make a good impression with potential clients comes long before the first appointment.
 That’s why a strong web presence is vital for you and your firm.

-Did you know that up to 76% of a customer’s purchase journey happens before they engage a provider1?
+More often than not, a customer’s purchase journey happens well before they engage a provider.
 Think about it — whether you’re finding a restaurant for dinner or you’re in the market for a pair of shoes, chances are you’ll do some online research before you buy.
 And it’s no different when people are looking for an accountant or financial adviser: the more credible and professional you come across online, the more likely you are to attract new clients.

 But with so many digital platforms available, it can be hard to know where to focus your time and energy.
 Here are 7 tips to help you get started.

 First, you need to work out the kinds of clients you’re hoping to attract.
 By understanding your target market, you’ll be able to tailor your online presence accordingly.